Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Anovulatory (endocrine) infertility - a violation of the reproductive function of a woman, caused by the lack of normal folliculogenesis in the ovaries and ovulation.
+Anovulatory (endocrine) infertility is a disorder of a woman's reproductive function caused by the absence of normal folliculogenesis in the ovaries and ovulation.

-Anovulation is not a disease, but a symptom that is expressed by various clinical manifestations, from luteal insufficiency to oligomenorrhoea.
+Anovulation is not a disease, but a symptom that is expressed by various clinical manifestations, from luteal insufficiency to oligomenorrhea.

 Forms